Michelle-Watson/capstone-michelle/README.md

 - In a table below, list prices from supported platforms, with links to buy on each platform.
 - Optionally show sale discounts and comparisons (within the table)

-### Mockups

-##### Provide visuals of your app's screens.
-You can use pictures of hand-drawn sketches, or wireframing tools like Figma.

 ### Data

 ##### Describe your data and the relationships between the data points.
 You can show this visually using diagrams, or write it out.